apache/druid/docs/querying/multi-value-dimensions.md

 ## Overview

-At ingestion time, Druid automatically detects multi-value dimensions and configures the `dimensionsSpec` accordingly.
-It detects JSON arrays or CSV/TSV fields.
+At ingestion time, Druid can detect multi-value dimensions and configure the `dimensionsSpec` accordingly.
+It detects JSON arrays or CSV/TSV fields as multi-value dimensions.

-You can specify the multi-value delimiter in TSV or CSV data using the `listDelimiter` field in the `parseSpec`.
-In JSON data, the multiple value dimension must be formatted as a JSON array in the ingested data.
-No additional `parseSpec` configuration is needed.
+For TSV or CSV data, you can specify the multi-value delimiters using the `listDelimiter` field in the `parseSpec`.
+JSON data must be formatted as a JSON array to be ingested as a multi-value dimension.
+JSON data does not require `parseSpec` configuration.

 The following shows an example multi-value dimension named `tags` in a `dimensionsSpec`: